udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 Build an app that records a message and plays the audio back through user-selected filters.

 ####Course to prepair: [Intro to iOS App Development with Swift](https://www.udacity.com/course/intro-to-ios-app-development-with-swift--ud585).
+Swift is the main language you will be using for iOS development!
+Swift is a new language, launched last year, that takes over from Objective-C, which used to be the main language used for iOS development.
+Swift is extremely similar to Python, and is a joy to work with.

+The course will also give you an introduction to XCode, the main IDE used on Mac's.

 ###Project: [MemeMe](https://itunes.apple.com/us/app/mememe-portfolio-app/id994289240?mt=8)